 Skip to main content

-🖼️ The frame appears shifted, zoomed in or cut off in the video
+🖼️ The frame appears shifted, zoomed in, or cut off in the video

 The typical cause

-The solution: use the recommended dimensions
+The solution: use the recommended sizes

-Check the full specifications in our frames guide: How to upload and set up frames with Canva.
+Check the full specifications in our frames guide: How to Upload and Set Up Frames with Canva.
 These are the dimensions it indicates:

-• Vertical frame: 1080 px wide x 1920 px high — ideal for vertical recordings.
+• Vertical frame: 1080 px wide x 1920 px tall — ideal for vertical recordings.

 Step by step to fix it